vdevhub/seaFlix-Angular-Client/README.md

 # SeaFlix Angular Client

-SeaFlix is an Angular web application that represents a movie database where a user can register their account, browse movies and related details (synopsis, director, genre), select favourites, and update their profile.
+- SeaFlix is an Angular web application that represents a movie database where a user can register their account, browse movies and related details (synopsis, director, genre), select favourites, and update their profile.

-The application leverages the [Movie API](https://movies-myflix-api-84dbf8740f2d.herokuapp.com/documentation.html) on the backend.
+- The application leverages the [Movie API](https://github.com/vdevhub/movie-api) on the backend.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

-The app is hosted on [GitHub Pages](https://vdevhub.github.io/seaFlix-Angular-Client/welcome).

 ![SeaFlixWelcome](https://github.com/user-attachments/assets/369403be-71a2-4749-8cb7-29aec7fe6e35)